Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 • Quick access to the File IQ Service Support Dashboard for deeper investigation

-Long Pull Notification: The Nasuni File IQ FS Metadata Service has detected a long-running volume pull: The scan execution for the Volume <volume_name> has been running since <start_time>.
+Long Sync Notification: The Nasuni File IQ FS Metadata Service has detected a long-running volume sync: The scan execution for the Volume <volume_name> has been running since <start_time>.
 For more information, see the File IQ Service Support Dashboard.

 Long Scan and Aggregation Notification: The Nasuni File IQ FS Metadata Service has detected a long-running job execution (scan+aggregation): The job execution for the Volume <volume_name> has been running since <start_time>.
 For more information, see the File IQ Service Support Dashboard.